awj5/pattern/README.md

 # Pattern

 A vanilla JavaScript URL hash handler.
+Compatible with modern browsers only (ES6+).

 Pattern will assign global variables on hash change and look for a function to call (examples below).